Thursday 25 March – Friday 30 April 2021

 Log in to the Design Speaks Virtual Portal

-A panel discussion with Gong Dong of Vector Architects (China), Stephanie Larassati of At-Lars (Indonesia), Mark Middleton, Grimshaw (Australia, UAE, France, US, UK) and Karamia Muller of University of Auckland (New Zealand).
+A panel discussion with Gong Dong of Vector Architects (China), Mark Middleton, Grimshaw (Australia, UAE, France, US, UK) and Karamia Muller of University of Auckland (New Zealand).
 This session will be moderated by 2021 Asia Pacific Architecture Festival co-curators Georgia Birks and Cameron Bruhn.

 Plenary session concludes